-\paragraph{Bounding overall dynamic regret.} Due to the boundedness of the path-length, we know that the optimal step size $\eta_*$ provably lies in the range of $[\eta_1, \eta_N]$.
+\paragraph{Bounding Overall Dynamic Regret.} Due to the boundedness of the path length, we know that the optimal step size $\eta_*$ provably lies in the range of $[\eta_1, \eta_N]$.
 Furthermore, by the construction of the pool of candidate step sizes, we can confirm that there exists an index $i^* \in [N]$ ensuring $\eta_{i^*} \leq \eta_* \leq \eta_{i^*+1} = 2\eta_{i^*}$.
-Therefore, we know that
+Therefore, we have

-Notice that the meta-expert decomposition at the beginning of the proof holds for any expert index $i \in [N]$.
-Thus, in particular, we can choose the index $i^*$ and achieve the following result by using the upper bounds of meta-regret~\eqref{eq:meta-upper-final} and expert-regret~\eqref{eq:expert-upper-final}.
+Notice that the meta-base decomposition at the beginning of the proof holds for any index of base-learners $i \in [N]$.
+Thus, in particular, we can choose the index $i^*$ and achieve the following result by using the upper bounds of meta-regret~\eqref{eq:meta-upper-final} and base-regret~\eqref{eq:expert-upper-final}.